 Isn’t it true that the squeaky wheel gets the grease?
-In other words, the loudest and the juiciest grab your attention!
-And sometimes, that loud voice isn’t the call to watch your child’s competition, but rather, another parent yelling about the outcome?
-If we aren’t careful about ownership of our attention, we can miss out not only on accomplishing our goals, but on important moments that matter to us.
+In other words, the loudest and the juiciest trigger grabs your attention!
+And sometimes, that loud voice isn’t the call to watch your child’s competition, but rather, another parent yelling about their child’s outcome.

-Now at this competition, the pace was slooow!
-We arrived at 8am, but Sophia didn’t actually begin her competition until 2pm.
-There were a lot of legitimate reasons why the pace was slow, but that really isn’t why I brought it up.
+Now at this particular competition, the pace was slooow!
+We arrived at 8am, but our daughter didn’t actually begin her competition until 2pm.
+The long wait felt a lot like the wait when we work on a long-term goal:

-Let me ask you this: When you get discouraged, whether it is from lack of results or the pace of results, do you throw up your hands and abandon your goals?
+When you get discouraged, whether it is from lack of results or the pace of results, do you throw up your hands and abandon your goals?

-“Sophia, let me ask you a question?”
+“Can I ask you a question?”

 And that was when the light bulb turned on.

-“When I finish performing Koreyo.”
+“When I finish performing my form.”